 That's also the way it works with software development.
 The supplier of platform technology knows too little about social media and SEO to be a specialist.
 By developing on the basis of technology agnostic you choose the right supplier and technology for each solution.

-Wordpress and technology agnostic
+WordPress and technology agnostic

 Wordpress is one of the most widely used development tools for small or start-up companies.
-Thanks to the open-source plugins it looks like you can use Wordpress to develop technology agnostic based.
+Thanks to the open-source plugins it looks like you can use WordPress to develop technology agnostic based.
 For each application and solution, you can find a plugin that has been developed by a third - often specialist - party.

 Appearances can be deceptive here.
-The choice for Wordpress and similar development tools is basically a choice for a technology and a type of plugins.
+The choice for Wordpress and similar development tools is basically a choice for technology and a type of plugins.
 Many of these plugins are not made by specialists at all, but by hobbyists who enjoyed developing something.